 The full version of ModSynth provides a recording capability.
 To open the recorder, press the Record button.
 This will replace the instrument selector with buttons to start, stop, replay and save a recording.
 Press Start to start recording and then being playing.
 Press Stop to finish recording.
 You can use Replay to listen to the recording.
 If you would like to re-record, press Start again and re-record.
 When your recording sounds good, press Save to save it to a WAV file.
 (Files are saved to /sdcard/ModSynth folder.)
 When finished with the recorder, press Done to return to the instrument selector.

-Beyond supporting the pressing of keys on the MIDI keyboard, ModSynth also supports the mapping of controllers (knobs) on the MIDI keyboard to controls in instruments.
-To do this, long-press on the label of a control.
-A MIDI Control dialog will appear.
+Beyond supporting the pressing of keys on the MIDI keyboard, ModSynth also supports the mapping of controllers (CC's) on the MIDI keyboard to controls in instruments.
+To do this, long-press on the label of the control.
+A MIDI dialog will appear.
 The particular controller number to map to the ModSynth control can be selected with this dialog, as well as selecting a subrange of the controls values to be varied with the MIDI controller.
+For convenience, the control number of the MIDI controller will be selected if you turn the knob of the control while the MIDI dialog is open.

 It is possible to map multiple controls on a ModSynth instrument to a single MIDI controller.
 When the MIDI controller is changed all of the ModSynth control values will change accordingly.